Heartbyte

 X

-Every requirement delivered.
-Every acceptance test passed.
-And still, the team won't use it — because it was built for the spec, not the job.
+Every requirement delivered, every test passed, and the team still won't touch it, because it was built for the spec instead of the job.

 X